Clinical Document Automation For Healthcare: A Comprehensive Guide (+ Webinar Access)

-The two big challenges in healthcare documentation today
+5 Big challenges in automating healthcare documentation

 During the 2023 annual convention of the Healthcare Information and Management Systems Society (HIMSS), Consensus Cloud Solutions conducted a series of interesting live experiments.